cheribc/Readme-Generator-NodeJS/readme.md

 ---
 ### __Description__
 This application is designed to quickly generate a professional README for new projects, that allows busy developers a quick and efficient way to create a README based on the user's input.
+I used the Inquirer NPM, Node.js and File System (fs) to create simple but proffesional README.md files.

 ---
+---
-#### _Technologies__
+#### __Technologies__
 - Javascript
 - NPM
 - Inquirer